Guadalajara

 In 1559, royal offices for the province of Nueva Galicia were moved from Compostela to Guadalajara, as well as the bishopric.
 Construction of the cathedral was begun in 1563.
 In 1575, religious orders such as the Augustinians and Dominicans arrived, which would make the city a center for evangelization efforts.

-The historic city center encompasses what was four centers of population, as the villages of Mezquitán, Analco and Mexicaltzingo were annexed to the Atemajac site in 1669.
+The historic city center encompasses what were four centers of population, as the villages of Mezquitán, Analco, and Mexicaltzingo were annexed to the Atemajac site in 1669.

 In 1791, the University of Guadalajara was established in the city, which was then the capital of Nueva Galicia.
 The inauguration was held in 1792 at the site of the old Santo Tomas College.
 While the institution was founded during the 18th century, it would not be fully developed until the 20th, starting in 1925.